Elan Language Reference

 Constants are created at compile time, so cannot be defined with reference to any function, nor can you use any operators in an expression.

-A constant can be defined by a previously defined constant or a system constant, but take care not to redefine a system constant such as pi or blue without good reason.
+A constant can be defined by a previously defined constant or a system constant, but take care not to re-define a system constant such as pi or blue without good reason.

 Examples of literal definitions of the valid Types of constant:

-+constant maxHits set to 10 — an Int value +constant turquoise set to 0x00ced1 — a hexadecimal Int value +constant liveCell set to black — a copy of a system constant +constant phi set to 1.618 — a Float value +constant gameOver set to true — a Boolean value +constant warningMsg set to "Limit reached" — a String value +constant fruit set to {"apple", "orange", "banana"} — a ListImmutable +constant palette set to {red, blue, yellow, turquoise} — a ListImmutable of system and above defined constants +enum Suit spades, hearts, diamonds, clubs — an eum for use in the following constant colours +constant colours set to {Suit.spades:black, Suit.hearts:red, Suit.diamonds:red, Suit.clubs:black} — a DictionaryImmutable using enum Suit +constant scrabbleValues set to {"A":1, "B":3, "C":3, "D":2, "E":1, "F":4, "G":2, "H":4, "I":1, "J":8, "K":5, "L":1, "M":3, "N":1, "O":1, "P":3, "Q":10, "R":1, "S":1, "T":1, "U":1, "V":4, "W":4, "X":8, "Y":4, "Z":10} — a DictionaryImmutable
++constant maxHits set to 10 — an Int value +constant turquoise set to 0x00ced1 — a hexadecimal Int value +constant liveCell set to black — a copy of a system constant +constant phi set to 1.618 — a Float value +constant gameOver set to true — a Boolean value +constant warningMsg set to "Limit reached" — a String value +constant fruit set to {"apple", "orange", "banana"} — a ListImmutable +constant palette set to {red, blue, yellow, turquoise} — a ListImmutable of system and above defined constants +enum Suit spades, hearts, diamonds, clubs — an enum for use in the following constant colours +constant colours set to {Suit.spades:black, Suit.hearts:red, Suit.diamonds:red, Suit.clubs:black} — a DictionaryImmutable using enum Suit +constant scrabbleValues set to {"A":1, "B":3, "C":3, "D":2, "E":1, "F":4, "G":2, "H":4, "I":1, "J":8, "K":5, "L":1, "M":3, "N":1, "O":1, "P":3, "Q":10, "R":1, "S":1, "T":1, "U":1, "V":4, "W":4, "X":8, "Y":4, "Z":10} — a DictionaryImmutable

 enum